maxice8/kubernetes/README.md

 This is my configuration for kubernetes, values are replaced with `envsubst`.

+## Required Variables

+Each section has a `Required Variables` sentence that tells you which environment variables we expect to be set.
+In some cases these variables are sensitive data (like Tailscale Authentication Keys) so they are instead used directly in the `envsubst` command.

+Other non-sensitive variables are assumed to be present.

 ## Setup

 ### k3s

 > Add DNS entry for rancher.${DOMAIN} before setting up `k3s`
+>
+> Required environment variables: **DOMAIN**

 ```sh
 curl -sfL https://get.k3s.io | sh